Kenny1G/cs198/cs106b/handout_0.md

 - You can usually find me there on Sundays from 5pm to 7pm (PST) but you can get help from any section leader.
 - LaIR is good for both conceptual questions (What is a stack?) and help with debugging your code.

+## Style
+- The style guide can be found on the website at the link ["Guide to Style"](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1216/resources/style_guide.html).
+- Generally, I expect most functions to be about 25 to 30 lines long.
+Think of this as a speed limit  if the speed limit is 30 mph and you go 32 mph, the cops won’t mind.
+If you go 60 mph, well, that’s a cause for a ticket (or a lower grade).
+- Single-line or in-line comments should begin with //.
+Multi-line comments should be in the
+ `/* Hello.
+   * Please imagine that this is a multi-line comment!
+   */`
+form.
+- As your grader, I care about consistency.
+If you have random spaces in your code for example, your style grade will reflect that.
+- This is definitely a hard skill to learn.
+Don’t worry about your first style grade.
+Once you get a feel for good style, it comes naturally!

 ## Contacting me
 - If you have any questions or concerns about the course, email me.